Bowen Park, Brisbane: Description

-A line of Chinese Celtis (Celtis sinensis) and an overgrowth of trees and shrubs choke the RNA/Bowen Park Boundary.
+A line of Chinese celtis (Celtis sinensis) and an overgrowth of trees and shrubs choke the RNA/Bowen Park Boundary.
 The Cook pine (Araucaria columnaris) and coral tree (Erythrina hendersonii) are possibly remnants from QAS plantings.

 The trees and shrubs on the RNA northern boundary form a screen and edge to the eastern spaces of the Park.
 A gravel vehicle path from O'Connell Terrace to the Brisbane City Council depot runs beside the curved edge boundary bed which contains a mature rubber tree (Ficus elastica).
 The depot is housed in the space beneath the RNA grandstand built to this boundary.
 The curved bed and the kidney shaped beds in the area are planted with hedges (Acalypha sp.) and shrubs.
-Prominent trees include the English oak tree (Quercus robus), Phoenix palm (Phoenix sp.) and English elm (Ulmus sp).
+Prominent trees include the English oak tree (Quercus robur), Phoenix palm (Phoenix sp.) and English elm (Ulmus sp.).
 A pair of ornamental beds planted with colourful cannas (Canna sp.) edges the lower path into the Park.

 The Rotunda lawns and beds, in association with the fig tree/rockery backdrop, are the primary focus and identity of the Park.
 The lawns slope down from the Bowen Bridge Road edge to the shrubbery border along the RNA showgrounds.
 The main path curves through the lower half from the southern corner at Bowen Bridge Road to the eastern corner at O'Connell Terrace.
 The bandstand rotunda and colourful central flower beds are the focal points of this area.
 This area contains evidence of the three major phases of garden development for the Park.
-The bunya (Araucaria bidwilli), hoop (Araucaria cunninghamii) and Cook (Araucaria columnaris) pines remain from the time of the QAS Gardens.
+The bunya (Araucaria bidwillii), hoop (Araucaria cunninghamii) and Cook (Araucaria columnaris) pines remain from the time of the QAS Gardens.
 The semi-circle of poinciana (Delonix regia) was established during the 1914 Council refurbishment and sits around an ornamental circular flower bed redesigned by Harry Oakman in the late 1950s.

 The free standing, octagonal, timber-framed rotunda stands on face brick piers with brick infill panels.
 Eight hardwood posts support a bell shaped roof clad with fibre cement shingles.
 The timber lined ceiling of eight triangular panels falls towards the centre of the rotunda.
 A decorative timber valance with a harp motif fringes the roof and the rotunda has a timber balustrade containing a tulip motif.
 The rotunda provides a shady retreat for garden visitors and an elegant platform for band concerts or other performances.
 The structure was erected in 1914 to a design by Alfred Foster, architectural assistant to the City Engineer.
 It is similar to the rotunda in New Farm Park also designed by Foster and constructed in 1915.